 - Branded hashtag challenge.
 Arguably the most interactive and, dare I say, fun TikTok ad format.
 In a branded hashtag challenge, brands can challenge TikTok users to film themselves doing something, and post the video with a specific hashtag.
 These ads are then placed at or near the top of the Discovery page.
 Users who click on the hashtag are taken straight to a collection of TikToks from the respective challenge.
 It’s a great feature that all brands should consider including in their TikTok marketing tactics.

 Develop your hashtag strategy (but not in the way you think)

 TikTok SEO is not rocket science.
 Like YouTube, Instagram, Twitter or whatever platform you decide to channel your marketing efforts into, it simply means making your content, well, findable.
+Using relevant hashtags is a very popular strategy in real estate marketing because it helps the content reach a wider audience and improve discoverability, which is kind of crucial for real estate.
 Posting a video without the right (or no) hashtags and hoping it will be magically noticed would be like banging a teaspoon against the wall in an anechoic chamber.
 Someone might hear you, but they’ll probably think it’s the wind.
 Or something.
 I don’t know, this analogy fell apart pretty quickly.

 Be on the lookout for trending hashtags

 When a hashtag starts trending, people will flock toward it — that’s the nature of TikTok, and the sooner you internalize this, the better.
 The best part about this is that if you manage to put a creative spin on a hashtag, you can attract a massive audience to your content.
 All you need to do is look up trending hashtags in the Discover Tag and start creating.

 Don’t shy away from using general hashtags